-&lt;sup>162 An EL at MSL baseline (Annex 4) is possible as long as the UoC can demonstrate during the initial audit that systems are in place to move to MSL 1 during the first year of the initial certification cycle.
+162 An EL at MSL baseline (Annex 4) is possible as long as the UoC can demonstrate during the initial audit that systems are in place to move to MSL 1 during the first year of the initial certification cycle.
+163 In the situation that a UoC can demonstrate that for its marine ingredients it is dependent on a single fishery,

-&lt;sup>163 In the situation that a UoC can demonstrate that for its marine ingredients it is dependent on a single fishery, and that shifting supplies is not possible, the feed manufacturer is allowed to extent its cycle on the current Overall Marine Sustainability Level for a maximum of 3 years to be in line with the FIP-progress trajectory.
+163 In the situation that a UoC can demonstrate that for its marine ingredients it is dependent on a single fishery, and that shifting supplies is not possible, the feed manufacturer is allowed to extend its cycle on the current overall Marine Sustainability Level for a maximum of 3 years to be in line with the FIP-progress trajectory.
 Supporting evidence (supplying fishery(ies), status of FIP-progress and expected time of completion) shall be added as an appendix to the ASC audit report.